 Take note that you’re required to purchase insurance and sign a waiver before the dive.
 Take note that dives here are pretty expensive but truly worth it with the size of the sharks.

 Hawaii is a tropical paradise with a highly diverse marine life.
 It has shipwrecks, hundreds of marine creatures species, and several sharks to boast.
 You can get up close with the sharks without a cage, but if you’re not a certified diver, you can try the Northshore Shark Adventures instead.

 Northshore is one of the most popular cage dive operators in Oahu.
 They boast 100% shark sightings on each dive.
 Also, they have a cheaper fee.
 They offer hotel pick-up to bring you to the dive spot.

 This dive operator uses a large aluminum cage with an open top that floats on the surface of the water.
 Joiners of the dive aren’t required to have special skills or gears, but a snorkel and pair of goggles.

 8. Cocos Island, Costa Rica

 Lastly, you can head to the Cocos Island in Costa Rica to watch some Great White Sharks.
 The most common sightings here are Galapagos, Whitetip reef, and Nurse Sharks.
 Still, there are instances when Great White Sharks show up in the dive, too.
 You can also chance upon a school of Hammerhead sharks and some Thresher sharks.

 Aside from cage dives, you can also join an open sea dive so you’re not limited to the cage alone.
 However, this requires a dive certification.

-The best place to cage dive with Great White Sharks will let you observe the famed creature up close.
+The best locations to cage dive with Great White Sharks will let you observe the famed creature up close.
 You can see their rows of large teeth as well as the intimidating size.
 Above all, it allows you to appreciate the wonders of the underwater world.